chrisbetze/Neural-Networks-and-Intelligent-Systems/Lab2/README.md

 * Training the Self-Organizing Map (SOM) using [Somoclu](https://somoclu.readthedocs.io/en/stable/index.html) library.
 * Clustering using k-Means scikit-learn algorithm.
 * SOM visualization using the Unified Distance Matrix (U-matrix).
-* SOM optimization using different number of neurons and clusters.
+* SOM optimization using different numbers of neurons (grid size) and clusters.

+### Results - Semantic Interpretation of Clusters
+For the final-optimal SOM produced for our dataset, we make data exploration for clusters which have topological relevance to surrounding areas.
+We also study the topological properties of SOM and whether or not they have incorporated semantic information about movies, through TF-IDF representation and genres.